-- 4.1.
-Be accountable to yourself and all relevant stakeholders for personal decisions in the workplace and all learning environments.
-Passed by: University of British Columbia (UBC) Senate February 13, 2013 - 4.2.
-Promote and maintain personal health and well-being and monitor your physical and mental fitness to perform duties in the academic and clinical setting.
-Seek appropriate assistance as required in the event you are physically or mentally unfit to perform your assigned duties. - 4.3.
-Recognize personal limitations when the situation exceeds your level of experience or competence, and consult with and refer to appropriate professional colleagues. - 4.4.
-Follow specified protocols to disclose and address clinical errors or misjudgments. - 4.5.
-Do not use alcohol or drugs, including prescription drugs, in any way that could interfere with academic, professional or clinical responsibilities. - 4.6.
-Participate in the processes of self-regulation of the profession. - 4.7.
-Report professional misconduct to the appropriate authorities while taking care to avoid unjustly discrediting the reputation of members of the health care team or of the academic community. - 4.8.
-Model behaviour consistent with the Code of Conduct and ethics of your professional and licensing bodies, and teach and promote concepts of professional behaviour, ethical research and practice. - 4.9.
-Maintain and enhance competence through commitment to professional development and practice evaluation - 4.10.
-Demonstrate self awareness and responsibility for your actions by accepting and responding appropriately to supervision and feedback regarding academic and clinical and professional performance. - 4.11.
+- 4.11.
 Meet expectations related to punctuality, attendance and participation in all academic classes and clinical settings including student placements.
 Meet deadlines for group or individual assignments, or for the submission of requested documentation and information in the clinical or academic setting.
 Make timely alternative arrangements when you are unable to meet stated deadlines. - 4.12.
 Maintain fiscal responsibility and accountability in relation to clinical and research programs and contracts. - 4.13.
 Use social media responsibly refraining from posting any information or comments related to patients, and from disclosing personal or confidential information about members of the health care team or academic community.
-Do not post information that is untruthful, hurtful, or disrespectful and use discretion when posting personal information.
+Do not post information that is untruthful, hurtful, or disrespectful and use discretion when posting personal information. - 4.14.

-- 4.14.
 Use computers provided in the academic or health care settings in accordance with the applicable policies and engage for personal use only as provided in the site policies. - 4.15.
 Use personal communication devices in the academic or health care settings appropriately.
 Use of personal communication devices must not be disruptive or interfere with interactions with patients, families, or other health care providers.
 Comply with requests from patients or other health professionals to cease using personal communication devices in the academic or health care setting.